 • Portable equipment cover reimburses the replacement cost of all stolen gear

-• Without cover, replacing $35,000 in equipment could take months and force you to cancel upcoming bookings
+• Without cover, replacing $38,000 in equipment could take months and force cancellation of upcoming bookings

-• Business interruption cover may also compensate for lost income while you source replacement equipment
+• Business interruption may compensate for lost income while you source replacement gear

-• Insurers may require evidence of reasonable security measures - locked vehicle, concealed equipment, or secure storage
+• Insurers may require evidence of reasonable security - locked vehicle, concealed equipment, or secure storage

-After shooting a wedding ceremony and reception, you discover that the primary memory card has corrupted.
-Key moments - the ceremony, speeches, and first dance - are unrecoverable despite data recovery attempts.
+After shooting a wedding ceremony and reception, you discover that the primary memory card has failed.
+Key moments - the ceremony, speeches, and first dance - are unrecoverable despite professional data recovery attempts.

-• Professional indemnity covers the couple's claim for financial losses and emotional distress damages
+• Professional indemnity covers the couple's claim for financial losses and potential distress damages

-• Wedding photography failure claims commonly range from $5,000 - $30,000+ depending on the contract value and circumstances
+• Wedding photography failure claims commonly range from $5,000 to $30,000 depending on the contract value

 • Your insurer handles legal defence and settlement negotiation on your behalf

-During setup for a corporate event, a lighting stand topples and damages an antique mirror at the venue.
-The venue owner claims $8,000 for restoration of the mirror plus $3,000 in lost booking revenue while repairs are completed.
+During setup for a corporate event, a heavy lighting stand topples and shatters a large decorative mirror at the venue.
+The venue claims $9,000 for mirror replacement and $3,500 in lost booking revenue during repairs.

-• Public liability covers the venue's property damage claim and consequential losses
+• Public liability covers the venue's property damage and consequential loss claims

-• Total claim of $11,000 including restoration costs and lost venue revenue
+• Total claim of $12,500 including replacement costs and lost venue revenue

-• Many venues in Australia require photographers to hold public liability insurance before allowing equipment setup
+• Many Australian venues require photographers to hold public liability cover before allowing equipment setup

-• Without insurance, the photographer would be personally liable for the full amount
+• Without insurance the photographer bears the full cost personally

 Drone Crash at Outdoor Event

-During aerial videography at an outdoor wedding, your drone malfunctions and crashes into a group of guests.
+During aerial videography at an outdoor wedding, your drone malfunctions and crashes near a group of guests.
 One guest suffers a facial laceration requiring medical treatment, and the drone is destroyed.

 • Portable equipment cover covers the replacement cost of the destroyed drone

-• CASA may investigate the incident if commercial drone regulations were not followed
+• CASA may investigate if commercial drone regulations were not followed

 • Specialist drone liability cover is increasingly important for videographers offering aerial services